 L371- I am not sure if you provided enough evidence to make this the "take-home" message, especially given that only one constant temperature was used for germination.

+Thank you for noticing this.
 We feel confident about our take-home message despite the study limitations.
 Nevertheless, we have rephrased the sentence to diminish the strength of the statement in L 393-395.

 L380- Unless you explain that fully matured seeds were collected, I am also skeptical about the dormancy claim.
 This is crucial as you discuss the implications extensively later, e.g., L384.